Keeping Your Teeth Healthy While Traveling

-This dental water jet provides high pressure pulse of 1700 per minute and 30-100 psi which makes it flush out your teeth stain, slit dirt, dental plaque and bacteria very easily in thich traditional brushing cannot reach or do.
+This dental water jet provides a high-pressure pulse of 1700 per minute and 30-100 psi which makes it flush out your teeth stain, slit dirt, dental plaque and bacteria very easily in which traditional brushing cannot reach or do.

 This travel size toothpaste tube contains no animal-bi products is compact and has a fresh mint flavor.

 This contains 1-32 ounce bottle of mouth rinse with advanced oral care benefits without burning.
 This product is made for sensitive mouths.